 #10 – Source of protein in vegetarian and vegan diets

 Because of their fair protein contents (24.9 g per each 100 g) walnuts may effectively cover for animal protein intake.

 The amount of fat, calories, and carbohydrate content found in walnuts is about 18 grams, 190 calories, and 4 grams, respectively per 1 ounce (about 30 grams).
 Therefore, it is believed that walnut consumption may result in weight gain.
 However, research conducted by Sabaté et al. (2005) at the Loma Linda University, California, USA have shown that walnut consumption of about 35 grams per day did not result in any significant weight gain among tested individuals over a period of 1 year.

 Walnuts are extremely rich in valuable elements and are essential for the good functioning of our body, but they are quite caloric as well (612 Kcal per 100 g).
-Yet it is enough to eat di 20-30 g (about 1 ounce) of walnuts a day (around 6 walnuts), if included in a well-balanced diet and in an active life-style, in order to take advantage of all of the health benefits mentioned above.
+Yet it is enough to eat 20-30 g (about 1 ounce) of walnuts a day (that’s around 6 walnuts), if included in a well-balanced diet and in an active lifestyle, in order to take advantage of all of the health benefits mentioned above.
 If you don’t want to gain weight, you should eat walnuts in place of some foods or snacks.
 Just replace your traditional snacks with walnuts or eat them in the morning as part of the breakfast.

 Side effects of walnuts

 1 – You should not eat walnuts if you are allergic to nickel or to walnuts themselves.

 2 – You should not eat walnuts if you have kidney stones, because walnuts contain a large amount of calcium oxalate.